-These terms are also available in Polish and other languages.
+These terms are also available in other languages.

 This section gives background information about our office and the rules we follow.

 We are a team of directly publically funded criminal defence lawyers, with support and administrative staff, who provide advice and representation in relation to criminal cases at any court in Scotland.
 We are committed to being fearless in the conduct of your defence.

 All PDSO staff and solicitors are employed by the Scottish Legal Aid Board under part V, section 28A of the Legal Aid (Scotland) Act 1986.
-The Director of the PDSO reports to SLAB’s Chief Executive on administrative issues and is accountable for the overall operation of the PDSO.
+The Director of the PDSO reports to the Chief Executive of the Board on administrative issues and is accountable for the overall operation of the PDSO.
 In all other ways, PDSO operates entirely independently and it is the responsibility of the Director to determine the way the offices operate and to make decisions based on the specific circumstances of each individual cases.